mgufrone/pdf-to-html/README.md

 ## Important Notes

-Please see how to use below, since it's really upgraded and things in this package has already refined and almost new.
+Please see how to use below, since it's really upgraded and things in this package has already changed.

 ## Installation